jaq-lagnirac/pickler-dev-truman/mobius_labels/USERMANUAL.md

 field.
 At minimum, the JSON must have the following keys and values:
 - `okapi_url` : The URL to the OKAPI gateway to the FOLIO project, will most likely be `https://okapi-mobius.folio.ebsco.com`.
 - `tenant` : The tenant ID for the institution.
+You can find your FOLIO tenant by going to: `Apps` &rarr; `Settings` &rarr; `Software versions`.
+Under `Okapi services` find the subheading `Okapi`, then the entry `For tenant...`
 - `username` : The individual user of the institution.
+It is recommended that you create an account with read-only permissions for using the API.
+For the purposes of this app, the User account must have at least the permission `Requests: View`.
 - `password` : The password for the associated account.

 **Please note:** The generator is case-sensitive&mdash;the keys must be exact.